 - Enter your note.

 - Choose the visibility of the annotation.
-If you only have “Read and Analyze” access, you will only be able to create private annotations.
+For example, if you only have “Read and Analyze” access, you will only be able to create private annotations.

 - Click “Save.”

-Once the annotation is saved, you’ll see a small icon on the timeline, which allows you to see that there is a note attached to the date.
+Once the annotation is saved, you’ll see a small icon on the timeline, which allows you to see a note attached to the date.

 When to Use Annotations

 It’s a good idea to use annotations to Mark any important date within your report.
 Because annotations provide context, create them for any changes that may affect your data.
-Anything that causes an increase or decrease in traffic is essential to add as an annotation.
+Anything that causes an increase or decrease in traffic must be added as an annotation.
 These include things such as: